Gouri Devi Institute of Medical Sciences and Hospital

 Gouri Devi Institute of Medical Sciences and Hospital, established in 2016, is a private medical college, located in Durgapur, India.
 Having rank 1 among all private medical colleges of West Bengal.
-This college offers the Bachelor of Medicine and Surgery (MB BS) courses and MD & MS courses.
+This college offers the Bachelor of Medicine and Surgery (MBBS) courses and MD & MS courses.
 GIMSH has both state government quota seats (1/3) & private management quota seats (2/3).This college is affiliated with the West Bengal University of Health Sciences and recognized by the National Medical Commission.